The top 30 sandwiches in Toronto by neighbourhood

 Brock Sandwich is a local favourite for chicken piri piri on a bun, as well as shrimp and giant squid po'boys.

-El Charro is a Mexican street food spot on Parliament where you can fill up on the pambazo, a sandwich made with traditional antojito bread dipped in spicy guajillo sauce.
+Commisso Brothers is your 24-hour-a-day source for hot Italian veal sandwiches, as well as other Italian grocery products like pasta and fresh bread.

-This is the only Ace Bakery in the city with a cafe attached to it and they make a mean Chicken Waldorf.
-It's a Waldorf salad in sandwich form; chicken salad mixed with walnuts and all the fixings on incredibly fresh bread.
+Banh Mi Nguyen Huong is the undisputed source for Vietnamese sandwiches in this neighbourhood, served on buns with a variety of meat and veggie fillings for cheap.

-Famo Sandwiches takes the time to carve each sandwich they make to order.
-A must try is their lamb.
+El Charro is where to go if you want a massive Mexican sandwich such as the pambazo, made with bread dipped in spicy guajillo sauce and stuffed with chorizo, potatoes, green salsa and crema.

 California Sandwiches has been a Toronto institution since 1967, especially this original location on Claremont.
 Don't leave here without ordering their famous veal sandwich.